Apple’s new ad shows how Portrait mode changed this imaginary barbershop

 It’s a playful ad with sepia colors and William Onyearbor’s song “Fantastic Man.”
 I can’t help but think about the logistical nightmare for the production team.
 There are a ton of different shots and framed prints just for a one-minute ad.

-24 people got a haircut while shooting this ad and Apple donated the hair to Locks of Love, the non-profit charity that focuses on wigs for children.
+Twenty-four people got a haircut while shooting this ad and Apple donated the hair to Locks of Love, the non-profit charity that focuses on wigs for children.

 0